3GP to TXT Converter

 Can the result be used for creating subtitles?

-Yes, text transcription is an excellent basis for subtitles.
+Yes, the text transcription with speaker labels is an excellent basis for subtitles.
 Edit the text, add timestamps, and you'll have ready subtitles for the video.